 Online access for pupils should be available only on computers that are in highly used areas of the school such as classrooms and the library.
 Online machines should be in full view of people circulating in the area.
 Children should never use online services without supervision.
-If teachers wish pupils to surf the net, it is strongly advised that the pupils be restricted to a "walled garden site" such as yahooligans.com.

 While using the internet at school, pupils should be supervised.
 However, when appropriate to their age and their focus of study, pupils may pursue electronic research independent of staff supervision; this should be at the discretion of the teacher in charge.
 Some children, particularly those on the Record of Need may require more supervision relative to their level of need and understanding.
 Network administrators may review files and communications to maintain system integrity and ensure that users are using the system responsibly.
-While normal privacy is respected and protected by password controls, as with the internet itself, users must not expect files stored on school servers to be absolutely private.
+While normal privacy is respected and protected by password controls, as with the internet itself, users must not expect files stored on school servers to be private.